Applying for a Visa – VFS Bangkok

 meets the minimum standards.
 Just remember that an accepted application has a high likelihood of being

 There are two fees applied to the application once it has been accepted.
 The fee

-that the embassy charges is 4150 Baht (from 1st Sept.
-2013).
-This is paid in cash to the person
+that the embassy charges is 3550 Baht (July 2015).
+This is paid in cash to the person accepting the